 Spouses’ and civil partners’ pensions are payable for life even if your spouse or civil partner remarries, enters into a new civil partnership or cohabits.

 If your pension benefits are subject to a Pension Sharing Order issued by the Court following a divorce or dissolution of a civil partnership, or are subject to a qualifying agreement in Scotland, your benefits will be reduced in accordance with the Court Order or agreement.
-In consequence, if you remarry or enter into a new civil partnership, any spouse's pension or civil partner’s pension payable following your death will also be reduced (See the Pensions on divorce section for further details).
+In consequence, if you remarry or enter into a new civil partnership, any spouse's pension or civil partner’s pension payable following your death will also be reduced.
+See the Pensions on divorce section for further details.
 Benefits payable to eligible children will not be reduced because of a pension share.

 Increasing your benefits